-A role which works across different organisational departments, product marketing managers undertake market research on new products, establish timescales for developing products, influence pricing and packaging, guide sales teams, develop messaging and market positioning around products and take part in presentations and events.
-Often product marketing managers are the ‘voice of the customer’ within their organisation, carefully researching customer needs and experiences.
-They are mainly found in private sector companies but can be employed by any organisation that sells products.
+Frequently, product marketing managers are the ‘voice of the customer’ within their company, precisely researching consumer needs and experiences.
+They are mainly found in private sector companies but can be employed by any company that promotes and sells products.

-- Develop product messaging that differentiates new products from others in the market to give them a unique selling point
+- Build on product messaging that sets new products apart from others in the market to give them a unique selling point

-- Communicate the value of new products to the sales team and develop sales tools that facilitate the selling process
+- Communicate the vision and value of new products to the sales team and develop sales tools that facilitate the selling process

-- Plan and take part in the launch of new products and involve several different departments in such launches
+- Plan and participate in the launch of new services and products which involve several different departments

 - Review inventory levels and ensure product availability

-- Establish timescales for development of new products with product management, engineering or manufacturing departments
+- Agree timelines and deadlines for the development of new products with product management, engineering or manufacturing departments

-- Use market research data to determine product pricing
+- Use market research data to establish product pricing

-- Create product content such as case studies, videos, website copy and blog posts
+- Create content such as case studies, videos, website copy and blog posts

 - Speak and present about products to both external and internal audiences